bchh325/trading-site/README.md

 # Stock Watchlist

-Currently in the works is simple stock ticker price tracking, and eventually the goal would be to have mimic trading functionality.
+Currently in the works is my first full-stack application, a simple stock ticker price tracker.
+Optionally, a goal would be to have mimic trading functionality if the time permits.

 ## Technologies Used
 * React